-Take Chinese millennials, increasing numbers of whom are traveling the world and consuming foreign media.
-China is a truly mobile-first country.
+Take Chinese millennials, for instance, who are increasingly traveling the world and consuming foreign media through mobile devices.
 These two factors combined have contributed to the growth of “zhai” (homebody) culture, where the external world is experienced vicariously through mobile phones and online consumption.
 To take advantage of this and increase brand awareness, your brand heritage should be leveraged through social media channels in a game-like and interactive manner.
-In this way you can explain where your products come from, your goods’ production journey and what your brand represents in your home culture, all while keeping your customers engaged and entertained.
+This allows you to explain where your products come from, your goods’ production journey and what your brand represents in your home culture, all while keeping your customers engaged and entertained.

-For example, Hugo Boss built an interactive gift-hunting game on WeChat for the 2016 Christmas shopping period.
+For example, Hugo Boss built an interactive gift-hunting game on WeChat, a Chinese social media platform, for the 2016 Christmas shopping period.
 Players had to find the four parts of a new character named “Bossbot” in its virtual store to finish the game.
-On completion, users were directed to a landing page with product information, pricing and styling tips as well as a link to the eCommerce site.
-This approach appealed to the preferences of Chinese consumers and increased exposure to the new range of Hugo Boss products.
+Upon completion, users were directed to a landing page with product information, pricing and styling tips, as well as a link to the eCommerce site.
+This approach appealed to Chinese consumers’ preferences and increased their exposure to a range of new Hugo Boss products.